Adaptive Policies for Perimeter Surveillance Problems: Introduction

 \subsection{Paper Outline}

 The remainder of the paper is structured as follows.
 Section \ref{subsec::model} introduces a model of the sequential problem.
-In Section \ref{sec::full_info} we solve the full information problem (the non-sequential perimeter surveillance problem where the rate function of the arrival process is known).
+In Section \ref{sec::full_info} we solve the full information problem (the non-sequential resource allocation problem where the rate function of the arrival process is known).
 The proposed integer programming solution forms the backbone of the proposed solution methods for the sequential problem.
-In Section \ref{sec::seq_learn} we introduce a solution method for the sequential resource allocation problem, FP-CUCB, and derive a performance guarantee in the form of an upper bound on expected regret of the policy.
+In Section \ref{sec::seq_learn} we introduce a solution method, the \emph{Filtered Poisson Combinatorial Upper Confidence Bound} algorithm, for the sequential resource allocation problem, and derive a performance guarantee in the form of an upper bound on expected regret of the policy.
 Here, we also derive a lower bound on the expected regret possible for any policy and thus show that our algorithm has a bound of the correct order.
 We conclude in Sections \ref{sec::numerics} and \ref{sec::discussion} with numerical experiments and a discussion respectively.